ADGEfficiency/dsr-rl/PITCHME.md

 Doing something on your own
 - i.e. funding a startup with your own capital

-Using a function to improve / estimate itself
+- using a function to improve / estimate itself

 The Bellman Equation is bootstrapped equation